 It was hoped that Formula One racing would be held at Portimão Circuit, with testing held there in late 2008 and early 2009.
 However the circuit experienced severe financial difficulties and was eventually taking over by the State-owned Portugal Capital Ventures in 2013.

-Formula One will finally be held at the circuit in October 2020, as part of a revised calendar due to the Covid-19 pandemic.
-This will be the first Portuguese Grand Prix since 1996, which was held at Circuito do Estoril from 1984 to 1996.
+Formula One was finally held at the circuit in October 2020, as part of a revised calendar due to the Covid-19 pandemic.
+This was the first Portuguese Grand Prix since 1996, which was held at Circuito do Estoril from 1984 to 1996.

 Location & Travel to Portimão Circuit

 The Autódromo Internacional do Algarve is located approximately 20 minutes from the port city of Portimão, in the popular region of the Algarve in southern Portugal.

 Air: The closest international airport is Faro Airport, which offers low cost flights across Europe.
 The airport is approximately 80 kilometres from the Portimão Circuit with a journey time of about 55 minutes along the A22 motorway.

 Lisbon Airport offers a wider range of international flights but is a 2 hour 30 minute drive to the north of the circuit.